Last modified: 2020-05-19 | Approximate reading time 4 mins

 In Canada, many buildings are equipped with flat rooftops.
 This type of roofing is very practical and often less expensive than a slanted roof.
 However, since we don’t see their surface, we’re more likely to forget to check their current condition.

 Flat roofs can be covered using different materials: bilayer elastomer membrane, multiple-layer asphalt (Built-up roof), TPO membrane (thermoplastic polyolefin) and EPDM membrane (Ethylene Propylene Diene Terpolymer).
-Most of the advice that is shared in this article will apply to every one of these different materials but if a piece of information only refers to one case, it will be clearly specified.
+Most of the advice that is shared in this article will apply to every one of these different materials but if a piece of information only refers to one case, it will be specified.

 Taking proper care of your roof will greatly increase its durability.
 For example: when multi-layer asphalt roofs are not well maintained, their lifespan lasts approximately 15 years.
 However, if well cared for, they can last from 20 to 25 years.